bhargavchukka234/TwoPhaseCommit/README.txt

         Eg: psql -p 5433 postgres -U newuser
     - Create a new user and password for the same.
 Mention the username and password in constants.py This is the user and password used to connect to the DB at the coordinator and the cohort.
-        Eg : create user ‘username’ with password ‘password’;
+        Eg : create user username with password ‘password’;
-             grant all privileges on database "test" to newuser;
+             grant all privileges on database test to newuser;
     - Create a new database for the new user.
 This is the database used to store information at the cohort and the coordinator(protocolDB)
         Eg: create database “dbname”